 All of this is wrapped up in such a stunning package, too.
 I couldn't take my eyes off this movie.
 Spider-Man: Into the Spider-Verse is loaded with these picturesque moments, moments that you could get absolutely lost in if the story wasn't constantly propelling us forward.
 And that's not a dig against the film's quick pace.
 The film's editing only serves to fit the film's energetic tone, itself dynamic and pretty stylish.
 This film has so many great moments and scenes that just hit so hard, all of which is undoubtedly the result of the incredible imagery, camera work and composition.
 Fight scenes are absolutely exhilarating and pulse-pounding.
 There are so many shots in this film that are just jaw-dropping, whether they come from the film's quieter moments or the kinetic action beats.
 That said, the animation might take a little getting used to for some viewers.

 Spider-Man: Into the Spider-Verse is the closest thing we'll see to a comic book coming to life.
-It feels like the comics I've been reading my whole life.
+Like with the equally excellent Marvel's Spider-Man video game from earlier this year, it feels like the comics I've been reading my whole life.
 The thought balloons, narration boxes, sound effects written-out, the character designs and environments that feel ripped right from the page.
 Spider-Man: Into the Spider-Verse doesn't shy away from its four-color roots, it embraces it, and it's all the more better for it.
 Not only is the film's style inspired by it, but actual comic books trappings play a role in the film's story.
 The best of these superhero movies, TV shows, etc., tend to come when they embrace their source material, and Spider-Man: Into the Spider-Verse is a great example of just that.
 In fact, Spider-Man: Into the Spider-Verse has truly set the new high bar.

 In all honesty, comparing Spider-Man: Into the Spider-Verse to the other Spider-Man movies seems almost unfair.
 There's so much more animation can bring to the table over live-action, especially when it comes to adapting comic books, and Spider-Man: Into the Spider-Verse takes full advantage of the medium.
 There are things that happen in this movie that could arguably never happen in a live-action movie (though Speed Racer comes somewhat close in terms of a live-action comparison).
 Still, countless articles claim Batman: Mask of the Phantasm as the best Batman movie of all-time, live-action installments included, so why not here, right?
 So on that note, Spider-Man: Into the Spider-Verse definitely surpasses Spider-Man 2 to claim the top of the Spider-Totem.
 Spider-Man 2 remains arguably the best live-action Spider-Man movie to date, but overall Spider-Man: Into the Spider-Verse still just crushes it.

 Want more Spider-Man?
 Check out The Spectacular Spider-Man: The Complete Animated Series, available to on on physical and digital media from Sony Pictures Home Entertainment.
-For more details, check out the Marvel Animation Age The Spectacular Spider-Man subsite!
+For more details, check out The World's Finest special The Spectacular Spider-Man subsite!